(Last Updated on : 03/07/2014)

 in early 20th century to bring back those Hindu people back to their religion, who had converted themselves to Islam

-But this provoked the Muslims.
-"How could the Arya Samaj break their 1200-year-old monopoly", this though led to the murder of Lala Ram Chandra in Kashmir in 1923.
+The reformations incorporated by Dayananda provoked the Muslims.
+The thought that how could the Arya Samaj break their 1200-year-old monopoly led to the murder of Lala Ram Chandra in Kashmir in 1923.
 This was followed by the foul murder of Swami Shraddhananada.
-The Swami was the founder of the Gurukul at Kangri, a unique educational institution, respected by the Hindus and Muslims during the Non-Cooperation Movement.
-He was also arrested during the Khilafat movement.
+Swami Dayananda was the founder of the Gurukul at Kangri, a unique educational institution, respected by the Hindus and Muslims during the Non-Cooperation Movement.
+He was also arrested during the Khilafat Movement.

-The Swami narrated one more incident in his journal Liberator "As regards the removal of untouchability, it has been authoritatively ruled several times that is the duty of Hindus to expiate for their past sins and non-Hindus must have nothing to do with it.
-But the Muslims and Christian Congressmen have openly revolted against this dictum.
-Even such a unbiased leader such as Shri Yakub Hassan, openly called upon Muslims the duty of converting all the untouchables in India to Islam".
+The Swami narrated one incident in his journal Liberator that as regards the removal of untouchability, it has been authoritatively ruled several times that is the duty of Hindus to expiate for their past sins and non-Hindus must have nothing to do with it.
+But the Muslims and Christian Congressmen openly revolted against this dictum.
+Even an unbiased leader Shri Yakub Hassan, openly called upon Muslims the duty of converting all the untouchables in India to Islam.

 India's first President Dr Rajendra Prasad exposed the double standards adopted by the critics of the Swami.
 He explained that it was difficult to understand how Christians and Muslims were objecting to the Shuddhi movement on its merits.
 The Hindus must have the same rights as propagating as others have.
 On 23 December 1926, when the Swami, after a serious attack of pneumonia, was lying in his bed, a Muslim by the name Abdul Rashid came to see him, asked for a glass of water and when the attendant went in, took out his revolver and shot at the Swami four times.
 When Rashid was caught and charge sheeted the Muslims collected a large fund for his defence.